Velyorix/codovia-backend/README.md

     - `POST /api/tags` - Create a new tag (admin only)
     - `DELETE /api/tags/{tag}` - Delete a tag (admin only)
     - `POST /api/articles/{article}/tags` - Associate tags with an article (admin only)

+- **Reading Progress**:
+    - `POST /api/articles/{article}/progress` - Update the reading progress of an article for an authenticated user
+    - `GET /api/articles/{article}/progress` - Retrieve the current reading progress of an article for an authenticated user
+    - `GET /api/reading-history` - Retrieve the authenticated user's reading history, showing all articles they have made progress on

 - **Notifications**:
     - `GET /api/notifications` - Retrieve notifications for the authenticated user